notaryproject/specifications/scenarios.md

 # Notary Signing - Scenarios

-As containers and cloud native artifacts become the common unit of deployment, users want to know the artifacts in their private registries and the artifacts deployed are the same artifacts that were initially published.
+As containers and cloud native artifacts become the common unit of deployment, users want to know the artifacts in their environments are authentic and un-tampered.

+These Notary v2 scenarios define end-to-end scenarios for signing artifacts, storing and moving them between OCI compliant registries, and validating them by various artifact hosts and tooling.

+## OCI Images & Artifacts

 The [OCI TOB][oci-tob] has adopted [OCI Artifacts][artifacts-repo], generalizing container images as one of many types of artifacts that may be stored in a registry.
 Other artifact types currently include: